tyang146/EcontactApp/README.md

 # EcontactApp

 ## Overview
-This repository contains a modern and intuitive contact management application designed to help users efficiently organize, manage, and access their contacts.
+This repository contains a contact management application designed to help users efficiently organize, manage, and access their contacts.
 It stores contact information such as first name, last name, phone number, address and gender.

 ## Photos